-That is a stress in and of itself, so my answer is no. Yet at the same time, you can’t push a system that’s lost its ability to cope with stress as exercise is indeed a stress.
+That is stress in and of itself, so my answer is no. Yet at the same time, you can’t push a system that’s lost its ability to cope with stress as exercise indeed stresses.
 So what to do?

 Here’s how to manage exercise as you work to heal your stress mechanism:

 You do want to walk.
 Walk, walk, walk.
 Walking helps normalize the cortisol response, so it’s great whether you’re high or low.
 Keep strength training, just not with a lot of metabolic work.
-Focus on heavier lifts with low reps such as 5×5 or 3×6 protocols of big lifts like squats, bench press, deadlifts, rows, and overhead presses.
-Think more traditional strength training with plenty of rest, big exercises, full body movements, and heavy but low intensity and volume.
+Focus on heavier lifts with low reps such as 5×5 or 3×6 protocols of big lifts like squats, bench presses, deadlifts, rows, and overhead presses.
+Think more traditional strength training with plenty of rest, big exercises, full-body movements, and heavy but low intensity and volume.

 You also may want to train earlier in the day, especially if you feel wound up at night and have a hard time falling asleep.

 With both cortisol issues, you want to make lots of time for recovery: rest days, rehab work, walking, gentle yoga, meditation, etc. Tone up your stress management skills, and be careful if exercise is your go-to stress reliever (it certainly is mine!).
 When you feel that urge to go train again, go for a walk instead.

 Also with both cortisol issues, you need to prioritize sleep and do your best to solve sleep problems.